About Green Advantage

 To ensure that these workers possess the knowledge, skills, and abilities needed for successful project delivery, Green Advantage focuses its efforts on credentialing the construction workforce to deliver state-of-the-art high performance, healthy buildings.

 Soon after its founding in 1996, Green Advantage was awarded a U.S. Environmental Protection Agency (EPA) grant to develop a green credential for construction workers.
 It has also enjoyed funding support from the U.S. Department of Energy (DOE), The Nature Conservancy, and the Ford Foundation.
-With the help of its boards, staff, and volunteers Green Advantage offers three ANSI-accredited credentials for use in the construction industry:
+With the help of its boards, staff, and volunteers Green Advantage offers three credentials for use in the construction industry:

 Green Advantage Request for Inputs about its Credential Development